Remy van Kesteren: Awards

 Remy van Kesteren has won several prizes.
 He is the winner of the Elisabeth Everts Prize, the prize for exceptional young talent in the Netherlands.
 He won first prizes at Dutch harp competitions and the Prinses Christina Concours.

 In 2008 he won third place at the International Harp Competition in Moscow and in 2009 third prize at the prestigious The International Harp Contest in Israel.
 That year he also won the final of the Stichting Jong Muziektalent Nederland competition, which earned him the title 'Young Music Talent 2009'.

 In October 2012 he toured the Netherlands as laureate of Dutch Classical Talent, a promotional project by, among others, the Royal Concertgebouw Orchestra and Radio 4, the final of which took place on April 21, 2013 in the Royal Concertgebouw.
 In 2013 he won the USA International Harp Competition.
 In 2013 he also won the Grachtenfestival Prize, which is awarded annually to a young musician or ensemble at the start of an international career.
 In 2016 he won the Dutch Music Prize, the highest award from the Ministry of Education, Culture and Science for classical musicians.

 Dutch Harp Festival

-At the age of twenty, Remy van Kesteren founded the Dutch Harp Festival (DHF), a festival with concerts focusing on the harp, and the DHF World Harp Competition, an international harp competition open to harpists from all nationalities, ages and genres.
+In 2010, Remy van Kesteren founded the Dutch Harp Festival, a festival with concerts focusing on the harp from Dutch and international artists.
+Alongside this he founded the World Harp Competition, a biannual international harp competition open to harpists from all nationalities, ages and genres.